jsnowynorth/jsnowynorth.github.io/_pages/about.md

 Before my postdoc, I received a B.S. in Applied Mathematics, B.A. in Ecology and Environmental Biology, and a minor in Statistics from the University of Colorado Boulder (CU) in 2017.
 After CU, I completed a Ph.D. at the University of Missouri Columbia (Mizzou) working with Drs.
 Christopher Wikle and Erin Schliep.
-While at Mizzou, I also helped develop the course work for Methods in Sports Analytics I and II, the foundational courses for <a href="https://stat.missouri.edu/undergrad/sports-statistics> Sports Statistics program </a>.
+While at Mizzou, I also helped develop the course work for Methods in Sports Analytics I and II, the foundational courses for <a href="https://stat.missouri.edu/undergrad/sports-statistics" title="Sports Statistics program">Sports Statistics program</a>.

+Some of my interests outside of work include soccer (football), rock climbing, snowboarding, hiking, backpacking, and camping.
+Feel free to shoot me an email if you want to get in touch!

 <!-- My research focuses on estimating nonlinear dynamic equations with a data driven
 approach using hierarchical Bayesian methods.